Djordje1998/Cryptodamus/README.md

 # Cryptodamus

+**Your personal Nostradamus for cryptocurrency markets.**

-A cryptocurrency price prediction application that implements pattern recognition techniques to analyze historical price data.
-Built in Clojure with a Swing GUI interface.
+Cryptocurrency price prediction application that implements naive pattern recognition techniques to analyze historical price data and forecast future market movements.
+Built in Clojure with an intuitive Swing GUI interface.

 ## Overview